 The streets of Sydney are busy, but orderly.
 Cars drive on the left side of the road.
 Parking is expensive and difficult to find.
 It may cost $35 Australian Dollars to park close to the wharf and opera house.
 Public transportation is reliable; it uses electric trains, buses, and ferry boats.
 A one-week pass for $48 Australian Dollars is a good way to get around the city using any of these three modes of transportation.
 The Circular Quay station is near the picturesque bridge and opera house.
 This station is adjacent to the wharf where ferries travel to various points in the bay and provide a maritime perspective of the opera house and the Sydney skyline.

-Australia is not as far away as you may think.
-It's actually very easy to plan your trip to Sydney with Expedia.
+Sydney is the starting point for many trips to Australia.
 From there, you not only have the historical landmarks and tourist attractions of Sydney to explore, but, ultimately, all of Australia.
-The South Wales is an excellent start for a trip of this nature, as it's a great introduction to what the continent has to offer.
+South Wales provides a great introduction to the culture and ammenities that the continent has to offer.
 Australia is truly a vast and unique place, there are plenty of exciting new cities to see (such as the capital) and a number of smaller towns for you to get a feel of rural life and take in the majestic scenery.

 The Taronga Zoo is situated on a hilly landscape with a maze of paths leading to the different animal exhibits.
 The zoo has African lions, Indian elephants, tropical birds, and native marsupials like koala bears, kangaroos, and wallabies.
 Take good walking shoes when you go to the zoo; you will need them.